-This and the following pages guide you through the resources I have developed primarily for students at the Edinburgh Medical School in the University of Edinburgh.
-They contain lots of short videos, copies of figures used in the videos and notes on what I have said (and more to the point, what I have not said).
-There are also lists of questions (for many videos) and you can listen to my answers and discussion of the questions on the SoundCloud tracks provided.
+These resources were developed primarily for my students at Edinburgh Medical School in the University of Edinburgh.
+They contain links to my online textbooks, videos, copies of figures used in some of the videos, and notes on what I have said.
+There are lists of questions for many videos and books, and you can listen to the answers (and questions) on the SoundCloud tracks provided.

 The resources on this page cover most of the basic science that underpin dermatology.
 The material is designed to be accessible to year 1 students, and is essential for our clinical students in (new) year 5.
 The approach is unashamedly clinical — using disease examples to illuminate basic skin science, and vice versa.
 Knowledge of the science is not optional, but is integral to your clinical exam in year 5.

 Skin cancer is the commonest cancer in many European populations.
 Referrals for skin cancer or for lesions that might be skin cancer run at over 50% of our new patients.
 The expansion and development of dermatological surgery also means that the workload in dermatology for cutaneous oncology has increased greatly.
 From a student’s perspective we suggest you should allocate 40% of your time to skin cancer, and 60% to rashes.
 Please see the top of the page for the link to an online atlas of skin cancer, and remember to look at skincancer909